saintheraldfaust/saintheraldfaust/README.md

 "Fortune favours the paranoid (And their acquaintances)"

 So, what of it?
-Well, I happen to have founded [https://mypursepay.com/] in 2024, a company committed to growing Nigeria’s wealth economy using PRACTICAL AND SECURE software.
+Well, I happen to have founded https://mypursepay.com/ in 2024, a company committed to growing Nigeria’s wealth economy using PRACTICAL AND SECURE software.
 A canvas I can paint on and leave any shred of ingenuity that comes of obsession (healthy or unhealthy).
-I talk about its reasons a little bit more on here [https://hackernoon.com/the-divide-of-failed-economy-and-its-citizens]
+I talk about its reasons a little bit more on here https://hackernoon.com/the-divide-of-failed-economy-and-its-citizens

-I made a little archive of my recent projects (STEM), view them here [https://www.nouveauleonfaustdesign.pro/]
+I made an archive of my recent projects, view them here https://www.nouveauleonfaustdesign.pro/

-I run a creative agency [https://studio.xenoxforge.com]
+I run a creative agency https://studio.xenoxforge.com

-I made a theory on work, you should read it. [https://hackernoon.com/the-good-work-theory]

 <img   width="100%" style="" src="heraldfaust.svg" />